NuLLxD/Pal-NetCrack-NuLL/README.md

 # PalWorld Internal
 Simple internal built with various code snippets and SDK from UC.me
-# Note: The master branch does not include visual
+Note: The master branch does not include visuals

 # Player Features
 - Modify Player Speed